The Beach Visit That Never Ended – Part Two

 When I arrived home, my parents (who I called from the beach) had found some info about a metal-detecting service in my area.
 I called, but it was an answering machine, and I felt like time was ticking, so I made the executive decision to buy a metal detector.
 After some quick internet searches and phone calls by D at his office, we found a place with some reasonably-priced ones.
 I fed Wito and off we went.
 Sure, it was totally possible that I would buy the detector, still not find the ring, and be out more money, but it was a risk I was willing to take.
 This gal’s not the type to sit around, YO.

 I bought an el cheapo detector and head to the beach.
-When I arrived, all of the people from earlier in the day were gone and a whole new crop were scattered about.
+When I arrived, all of the people from earlier in the day were gone and a whole new crop was scattered about.
 Thank goodness the seaweed we placed around the area was still intact.
 I started to pace up and down, mentally mapping out a grid, when a lifeguard in a truck approached.
 He told me he had a better-quality detector if I wanted to borrow it, disappeared in his truck, and several minutes later returned with Metal Detector 2.0 and a shovel.
 Now, where was this dude earlier in the day?
 No worries, I was so glad to have his super-duper detector.
-Thanks Arnie!
+Thanks, Arnie!

 And thus began the search.
 Just me, Wito (strapped in the stroller) and Detector 2.0.
 Oh yeah, and about 20 people staring at me, keenly interested in my treasure-seeking activities.
 Back and forth, side to side, nothing.
 Some scrap metal, an old dime, a bunch of crap.

-I found myself thinking of our insurance deductible when I heard a beep.
+I found myself thinking about our insurance deductible when I heard a beep.
 I bent down and brushed my hand through the sand, but felt nothing.
 I realized I wasn’t in a likely place and started to move on, but the damn thing kept beeping.
 So I got on my knees and repeatedly hovered the space with the detector.
 I started digging like a crazed dog, moving the sand out of the way, and then I felt something.
 Something hollow, something delicate, pulled it out and it was my ring!!
 My RING!!
 How it got so deep, I’ll never know!

 I couldn’t contain my excitement!
 I stood up and danced around, smiling and jumping and generally looking like a total ass.
 But I didn’t care!
 And the best part?
 All of the people around started clapping and cheering for me.
 Some wrinkly man in his eighties yelled out “I thought for sure it would be a penny!
 I’m so happy for you!”.
 It was truly the best feeling ever.
 I will never EVER lose this baby again!

 Coming soon – Part 3!
 Which is nothing but tons of happy beach photos from when Brenda arrived to celebrate my ring’s return.
-And possibly, a photo re-enactment of my ring hunt (because we are ALWAYS thinking of our blogs).

 Part three here.